 How to Saute Shrimp on the Stove: Simple sautéed shrimp can be a main course on their own.
 They are also wonderful added into grain salads, stir fries, and more.Tweet This

-Up to you.
+It’s up to you whether you want to leave the tails on or off.
+It depends on how you plan to serve and eat the shrimp.
 Leaving the tails on makes the shrimp appear a big bigger, and makes them easier to eat with your hands if that’s the goal.
 But do remember to put out a small dish for people to discard the tails afterwards.
 No tails means the shrimp are easier to eat as part of a dish, a pasta for instance.
-It depends on how you plan to serve and eat the shrimp.

 Heat the butter and/or oil in very large skillet over medium heat.
 Sauté the garlic for 1 minute, then add the shrimp and season with salt and pepper.
 Space out the shrimp so they are in a single layer.
 Let cook for a couple of minutes, then stir or flip and redistribute the shrimp so that the raw sides of the shrimp are against the pan.